 In other areas, though, this reel didn't quite meet our standards.
 It doesn't have a very even line lay, which meant we had to deal with some line twisting.
 The handle screw cap was also a matter of frustration.
 No matter how many times we tightened it, it would come loose again in a matter of hours.
 With that being said, this is a decent reel, especially for travel.
 It's not a daily driver, but the Piscifun Flame 2000 Series is a worthy option to consider for occasional use.

 Considering all that, we feel you'd be better off with another reel.
 And while it's possible to catch fish with this reel (and we did), its drawbacks won't make it much of a pleasurable experience.
-Our testers recommend selecting a different reel for your next fishing trip, despite the attractive price tag here.
+Despite the enticing price tag, we recommend selecting a different reel for your next fishing trip.

 Why You Should Trust Us

 Kit Smith, our lead reviewer, is no stranger to fishing life.
 He's been at it for 35 years.
 It all started around the San Francisco Bay, where he began fishing for salmon and halibut at a young age.
 Later, he got hooked on fishing local streams and lakes around his family's cabin in the small mountain community of Bear Valley in the Central Sierras.
 He ended up moving to Colorado to attend college, where his love of angling continued to grow.
 With decades of salt and freshwater angling experience with dozens of reels, Kit brings the expertise needed to accurately assess these fishing reels.